AstarNetwork/astar-docs/docs/use/Manage wallets/create-multisig.md

 sidebar_position: 2
 ---

-# Creating a Multisig Wallet
+# Create a Multisig Wallet

 This tutorial serves as a guide to create a multisig substrate wallet.